flink-extended/feathub-examples/flink-read-write-hdfs/README.md

 4. Output the batch of purchase events backfilled with the extra features to HDFS.

-5. Read the results from HDFS.
+5. Re-read the purchase events from HDFS and output them to a local file.

 # Prerequisites